Samuel-de-Oliveira/Samuel-de-Oliveira/README.md

 GitHub account to learn things like: C++, Python, Lua, Markdown and outhers, to share some repository and private outhers.

+I love rubik's cube or board games like chess, checkers and outhers, by the way, I create some things about this, like the [CanUseTimer](github.com/Samuel-de-Oliveira/CanUseTimer) program, is my greatest project, for a while.

 **Hey, if you follow me I will follow you back!**

 <img src="https://github-readme-stats.vercel.app/api/top-langs/?username=samuel-de-oliveira&layout=compact&langs_count=10&theme=darcula">